shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 Note - There's a sizeable overlap in the contents of each of the resources shared above.
 Do go through each of them nevertheless.

-#### My academic statements from the time I applied to graduate schools
+#### Academic statements to graduate schools
-In case this is helpful, [this is my statement of purpose / SOP/ academic statement](/assets/pdf/academic_statement_of_purpose_sop_cmu.pdf) which I had submitted when applying to CMU (and from where I had an offer).
+- In case this is helpful, [this is my statement of purpose / SOP / academic statement](/assets/pdf/academic_statement_of_purpose_sop_cmu.pdf) which I had submitted when applying to CMU (and from where I had an offer).

+- [This is Jeremy Lacomis' application material](https://www.cs.cmu.edu/~jlacomis/application-info/), who was accepted to the Ph.D. program at CMU.

 Note - Adding keywords like `PhD CS computer science SOP statement of purpose sample example MIT CMU Stanford Berkeley` so that it gets picked up by search engines.